 A clinical pregnancy is a pregnancy that has been confirmed by both high levels of human chorionic gonadotropin (hCG) hormone and ultrasound visualization of the gestational sac.

 If a pregnancy ends before it is confirmed by ultrasound, it is known as a chemical pregnancy rather than a clinical pregnancy.

 FertilitySmarts explains Clinical Pregnancy

-Human chorionic gonadotropin (hCG) is a hormone released by the placenta during pregnancy and detected in the blood or urine in pregnancy tests.
+Human chorionic gonadotropin (hCG) is the hormone released by the placenta during pregnancy and detected in the blood or urine in pregnancy tests.
 A positive pregnancy test indicates that hCG is present in a woman's body.
-Once this has been confirmed, the pregnancy is known as a chemical pregnancy because it has only been confirmed by the presence of the biochemical, hCG.
-If for some reason, the pregnancy were to fail to progress at this point, the woman would be said to have been chemically pregnant.
+Once this has been confirmed, the pregnancy is known as a chemical pregnancy because it has only been confirmed by the presence of the biochemical test, i.e., hCG.
+If for some reason, the pregnancy fails to progress at this point, it would be called a chemical pregnancy.

 Visualization of the fetal heartbeat can also be used to confirm a clinical pregnancy, but this doesn't appear on an ultrasound until later in pregnancy.
 For this reason, detection of the fetal heartbeat is less frequently used to confirm clinical pregnancy than the visualization of the gestational sac.

-When both hCG in the body and clinical signs of pregnancy are confirmed, the woman is said to be clinically pregnant.
+When both hCG in the body and clinical signs of pregnancy are confirmed, it would be called a clinical pregnancy.